x

 Temporary Services: Individuals with temporarily disabling conditions like a broken limb(s), a hand injury, or short-term impairment following surgery or medical treatments may need access to services and resources similar to individuals with permanent disabilities.
 Eligibility for temporary services will be considered on an individual, case-by-case basis.

-• With the required documentation provided by the student, the student and the DSS Coordinator will jointly decide on the most appropriate and reasonable academic adjustments.
+• With the documentation provided by the student, the student and the DSS Staff will jointly decide on the most appropriate and reasonable academic accommodations.

 • Accommodations requested must not create an undue hardship on the financial or administrative resources of the University.